telerik/ajax-docs/controls/calendar/accessibility-and-internationalization/localizing-strings.md

 # Localizing Strings

-The **CultureInfo** property of the **RadCalendar** control determines the strings that will be used as month and day names.
+The **CultureInfo** property of the [ASP NET AJAX Calendar](https://www.telerik.com/products/aspnet-ajax/calendar.aspx) control determines the strings that will be used as month and day names.
 However, the **CultureInfo** property does not translate the other strings that appear in these controls.

 On **RadCalendar** you may need to localize the strings that appear in the [month/year navigation]({%slug calendar/functionality/navigation-controls-settings%}).
 You can translate these strings using the **FastNavigationSettings** property: